bennylope/zappa-django-guide/docs/walk_database.md

 ### Use AWS RDS

 This is probably the easiest to get up and running.
 AWS takes care of the messy details of managing the host and provides database-as-a-service (if that's a real thing).
-In addition, AWS RDS supports mySQL and PostGreSQL, both which are highly compatible with Django.
+In addition, AWS RDS supports mySQL and PostgreSQL, both which are highly compatible with Django.

 ### Host Your Own